beaver-factory/share-price/README.md

 # SHARE-ALERTS

-This app provides weekly updates on the performance of the [Northcoders Groups PLC (CODE)](https://www.londonstockexchange.com/stock/CODE/northcoders-group-plc/company-page) share price.
+This app was created as part of a collection of time-limited code challenges, usually used as a way to explore different tech.
+It provides weekly updates on the performance of a share price chosen by the user.

 ## Roadmap